Ristosano home food and services for dysphagia.

 The diagnosis of aspiration pneumonia is based on radiographic evidence of pulmonary infiltrates in the bronchopulmonary area.
 Factors that increase the risk of oropharyngeal colonization by potentially pathogenic microorganisms and that increase the bacterial load may increase the risk of aspiration pneumonia; for example, this risk is lower in edentulous patients and in elderly patients who receive effective and thorough oral care.
 In fact, inadequate oral hygiene can lead to abundant oropharyngeal colonization by potential respiratory tract pathogens such as Pseudomonas aeruginosa and Staphylococcus in community-acquired pneumonia in elderly individuals.

-With regard to the microbial agents causing aspiration pneumonia, Pseudomonas aeruginosa and other Gram-negative bacteria were found to predominate in patients with aspiration syndrome contracted in hospital, while Streptococcus pneumoniae, Staphylococcus aureus, Haemophilus influenzae, and Enterobacteriaceae are prevalent in community-acquired pneumonia.
+With regard to the microbial agents causing aspiration pneumonia, Pseudomonas aeruginosa and other Gram-negative bacteria were found to predominate in patients with aspiration syndrome contracted in hospitals, while Streptococcus pneumoniae, Staphylococcus aureus, Haemophilus influenzae, and Enterobacteriaceae are prevalent in community-acquired pneumonia.

 It is clear that food passing into the respiratory tract occurs more frequently during meal administration in dysphagic patients, even in the early stages.
 When this passage manifests itself with a feeling of suffocation, persistent coughing, and the appearance of a red or cyanotic complexion, the phenomenon becomes extremely evident to those administering the food.